NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Voidworm.md

     desc: "DC 16, attack +8; __4th __  _[[Spells/Read Omens|Read Omens]]_; __2nd __  _[[Spells/Blur|Blur (Self only)]]_, _[[Spells/Mist|Mist]]_\n__Cantrips__  __(4th)__ _[[Spells/Figment|Figment]]_, _[[Spells/Light|Light]]_, _[[Spells/Prestidigitation|Prestidigitation]]_\n__Constant__  __(4th)__ _[[Spells/Unfettered Movement|Unfettered Movement]]_"

   - name: "[[Bestiary Ability Glossary/Change Shape|Change Shape]]"
     desc: "`pf2:1` (concentrate,divine,polymorph) The voidworm takes on the appearance of a Tiny animal.
-This doesn't change their Speed or their attack and damage bonuses with their Strikes but might change the damage type their Strikes deal.\n"
+This doesn't change their Speed or their attack and damage bonuses with their Strikes but might change the damage type their Strikes deal.\n\n* * *\n"

   - name: "Confounding Lash"
     desc: " (divine,emotion,mental) A creature hit by the voidworm's tail Strike is [[Conditions/Stupefied 1|Stupefied 1]] for 1 round ([[Conditions/Stupefied 1|Stupefied 2]] on a critical hit).
 A successful DC 16 Will check save negates this effect and grants temporary immunity to confounding lash for 1 minute."